Misused mobile UX patterns

 Measure, test, validate — and don’t be afraid to unfollow the guidelines if that makes more sense.

-If you enjoyed this article, make sure to read my latest post, The Evolution of UX Challenges, too.
+If you enjoyed this article, make sure to read my latest post, Hamburger menu alternatives for mobile navigation.